Homemade sausage seasoning can turn virtually any meat into a sausage-like flavorful meal! Get the ingredients and recipe here!

 - For sausage like patties, mix the meat with the seasonings and then shape and fry.

-- Store in air tight jar for up to 3 months.
+- Store in an airtight jar for up to 3 months.

 Need some help getting back into the kitchen and cooking from scratch?
 Try this delicious collection of easy to make recipes to get you started!